 The Synod of Lakes and Prairies has set up an account to receive donations to help the Standing Rock Sioux tribe’s protest efforts against the Dakota Access Pipeline.
 Please send checks to:

 2115 Cliff Drive

 Note on check: Dakota Access Pipeline Acct #2087

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: advocacy, dakota access pipeline, drinking water, environment, justice, Native American, northern plains, Office of Native American Intercultural Congregational Support, oil, presbytery of northern plains, protest, sacred lands, synod of lakes and prairies, water

-Ministries: Compassion, Peace and Justice, Environmental Issues, Environmental Ministries, Racial and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries
+Ministries: Compassion, Peace and Justice, Environmental Issues, Environmental Ministries, Racial, Gender and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries